 - The continent of Europe is derived from her name.

 Three sisters who spread the joy of nature and beauty.

 - Grace has since come to mean elegance and beauty of form, expression, or movement.

 The Greek strongman who completed 12 famous labours.

-- Hercules transport planes are able to carry huge cargo loads.
+- Hercules transport planes can carry huge cargo loads.